dariocaricchio/hugo-portfolio/exampleSite/content/english/about.md

     # experience item loop
-    - name : "Big Data Engineer Consultant" company : "Sky Deutschland GmbH on behalf of NTT Data Italia" duration : "1/11/2020 - 15/03/2021"
-      content : '► Big Data Engineer on Sky DE project using Scala and Java programming languages and Google Cloud Platform.<br>
+    - name : "Big Data Engineer Consultant" company : "British Multinational Media and Telecommunication Company (German and Austrian division) on behalf of a Japanese Multinational IT Service and Consulting Company (Italian division)" duration : "1/11/2020 - 15/03/2021" content : '► Big Data Engineer on client project using Scala and Java programming languages and Google Cloud Platform.<br>
       ► Design and develop of Spark jobs on Scala using GCP services like Google Cloud Storage, Pub/Sub, Google DLP and many more.<br>
       ► Design and develop of Apache Beam jobs for Dataflow using SCIO, a Beam Scala framework, for both batch and streaming contexts using GCS and Kafka technologies into the ingestion layer.<br>
       ► Design and develop of a POC for security strategies for Dataflow jobs using Google KMS, DLP and Google Tink crypto library.'

     # experience item loop
-    - name : "Big Data Engineer Consultant" company : "Enel S.p.A. on behalf of ATOS S.p.A."
-      duration : "23/09/2019 – 15/10/2020"
-      content : '► Big Data Engineer on Enel Next Project using Scala and Java programming languages, Hadoop Cloudera Distribution.<br>
+    - name : "Big Data Engineer Consultant" company : "Italian Multinational Electricity-Gas Company on behalf of a French Multinational IT Service and Consulting Company" duration : "23/09/2019 – 15/10/2020" content : '► Big Data Engineer on Enel Next Project using Scala and Java programming languages, Hadoop Cloudera Distribution.<br>
       ► Design and develop of Spark jobs on proprietary Scala platform built on top of Spark core.<br>